-Jamiroquai are a British jazz funk and acid jazz - band formed in 1992.
-Fronted by lead singer Jay Kay, Jamiroquai were initially the most prominent component in the early-1990s London-based acid jazz movement, alongside groups such as Incognito, the James Taylor Quartet, and the Brand New Heavies.
-Subsequent albums have explored other musical directions such as pop, rock and electronica.
+Jamiroquai is a British funk and acid jazz band formed in 1992.
+Fronted by lead singer Jay Kay, Jamiroquai were initially the most prominent component in the early-1990s London-based funk/acid jazz movement, alongside groups such as Incognito, the James Taylor Quartet, and the Brand New Heavies.
+Subsequent albums have explored other musical directions such as pop, rock, and electronica.
 Their best known track is "Virtual Insanity", which won four awards at the 1997 MTV Video Music Awards.
 Jamiroquai have sold more than 40 million albums worldwide and won a Grammy Award in 1998.

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.